Glamour95/alx-system_engineering-devops/README.md

 root        15  0.0  0.0      0     0 ?
 S<   Feb13   0:00  \_ [netns]
 root        16  0.0  0.0      0     0 ?
 S<   Feb13   0:00  \_ [writeback]
 root        17  0.0  0.0      0     0 ?
 S<   Feb13   0:00

-# Processes and Signals

-This repository contains Bash scripts and a C program related to processes and signals.

 ## 2-show_your_bash_pid